Math Calculators

 0 ≤ X₀ ≤ m, the initial number

-The sequence of random numbers itself is generated using the formula:
+The pseudorandom number sequence itself is calculated recursively using the following mathematical formula:

 Xₙ₊₁ = (aXₙ + c) mod m